 Riding The Rollercoaster of Emotions – The Days Before Prolapse SurgeryDec 06, 2020

 I made the decision to have prolapse surgery in late October.
-I announced it early November with a bit of apprehension….
-But I felt so much love and support from my community.
+I announced it in early November with a bit of apprehension…but I felt so much love and support from my community.